Gregory Gray: Personal life

-While Lerwill was in Rosetta Stone he had a romantic relationship with Tam Paton, the band's manager, and became involved with a hedonistic social circle that included Freddie Mercury.
+While Gray (then Lerwill) was in Rosetta Stone he had a romantic relationship with Tam Paton, the band's manager, and became involved with a hedonistic social circle that included Freddie Mercury.

 After leaving Rosetta Stone in 1981, he legally changed his name to Gregory Gray to put that period of his life behind him.

 He came out publicly as gay in the mid-1980s; he was the first well-known Irish musician, north or south, to do so.
 Although he was openly gay and some of his songs and videos had gay themes, he didn't brand himself as a "gay artist" as he did not want to be constrained by labels.
 Nevertheless, he has been referred to as a "gay icon" in the media.

-In the mid-1980s he bought a small, isolated farm and cottage on the North Antrim coast, which he used a base for writing and recording.
+In the mid-1980s he bought a small, isolated farm and cottage on the North Antrim coast, which he used as a base for writing and recording.
 After being dropped from the CBS label in 1986, he retreated to the farm for several months.

-After a short illness, Gregory Gray died on 25 April 2019 at his home in Hertfordshire that he had shared with his partner for over 20 years.
+After a short illness, Gregory Gray died on 25 April 2019, aged 59, at his home in Hertfordshire, England that he had shared with his partner for over 20 years.
 Following his wishes, he was cremated with no funeral service as he did not want anyone "crying over the coffin".